Enterprise IT Policy Development and Approval Process

 - Make final decision regarding approval or rejection of the policy proposal, based on feedback from and in consultation with the OneIT Community, advisory groups, and others, as well as the recommendation of ISPO and IRPC.

 - Share final policy with President, Provost, Vice Presidents, General Counsel, Deans, DEO’s, and other groups as appropriate.

 Notice and Enforcement

-- Enterprise IT policies are published by the CIO and available at http://itsecurity.uiowa.edu/university-it-policy.
+- Enterprise IT policies are published by ISPO at http://itsecurity.uiowa.edu/university-it-policy.

-- Comments from the University community will be directed to the CIO and the Information Security Risk & Policy Committee.
+- Comments from the University community may be addressed to the CIO, ISPO, and the Information Risk & Policy Council.

 - Implementation and policy compliance issues will be performed by colleges and administrative units, or through a campus-wide effort, as appropriate.
 Certain areas of policy compliance will be supervised by designated units (e.g., Treasury and ISPO for PCI compliance).
 The Office of Internal Audit may also monitor policy compliance as part of its official role.